An In-Depth Look into Classical Shock Pulses

 April 13, 2020

-Classical pulses are primarily defined in acceleration; the shape of the acceleration waveform determines the frequencies and the degree to which they are excited.
-However, delta velocity, or the change in velocity, determines the severity of the shock.
+Classical pulses are primarily defined in acceleration.
+The shape of the acceleration waveform determines the pulse’s frequency range and the frequencies’ excitation.
+However, the change in velocity (ΔV) determines the shock severity.

-If we look at classical shock pulses on a graph, we can easily note the differences between the pulse shapes.
+Looking at classical shock pulses on a graph, we can note the differences between the pulse shapes (Figure 1.1).
+The pulse was defined in acceleration, and the test data was converted to velocity and displacement for comparison.

 Classical shock pulses acceleration versus time